bhalash/Ouro/README.md

 A copy of the license is included in the root of the plugin’s directory.
 The file is named LICENSE.

 ### Code
 All of the project's code is GPL.

-[PHPMailer's](https://github.com/PHPMailer/PHPMailer) code is likewise GPL.
+### Includes and Libraries
+[PHPMailer](https://github.com/PHPMailer/PHPMailer) is copyright of [Marcus Boniton](https://github.com/Synchro) and included under the GPL v2.1.

 ### Media
 * The [Sosventures](http://www.sosventures.com) and [Haxlr8r](http://www.haxlr8r.com) vector brand are copyright of their respective companies.
-* All Ouro and Ouro_botics vector graphic assets are copyright of Ouro_botics and all rights are reserved.
+* All Ouro and Ouro\_botics vector graphic assets are copyright of Ouro\_botics and all rights are reserved.
-* Each team avatar picture is copyright of Ouro_botics and all rights are reserved.
+* Each team avatar picture is copyright of Ouro\_botics and all rights are reserved.

-## Credit
-* All credit for site design and developement goes to me, [Mark Grealish](http://www.bhalash.com).
-* :All credit for [PHPMailer](https://github.com/PHPMailer/PHPMailer) resides with the program's developers.